Claiming Business Expenses

 Payroll

-Payroll costs like salaries, wages, bonuses, and employer National Insurance contributions are generally allowable expenses for businesses.
+Payroll costs, such as salaries, wages, bonuses, and employer National Insurance contributions, are generally allowable business expenses.
 Pension contributions made by the employer on behalf of their employees are also considered allowable expenses.

 Pension